Affordable: Incentive Framework + Bedrock Initiative

 Lately, Profit Machine is treating housing as an investment asset, disregarding residents’ feelings about it.
 Housing is packaged into investment portfolios, and shares are sold to investors.
 Since it is highly lucrative, it is unlikely to change in the future.

-In this climate, there is a strong incentive to tag your property as luxury, deserving or not, and inflate its value; everyone seems to be doing it.
+In this climate, there is a strong incentive to tag your property as luxury, deserving or not, and inflate its value; everyone is doing it.
 However, this makes the luxury housing market crowded, which in turn makes luxury housing riskier.

 Luxury units for sale will sit on the market for years, competing for a very limited number of people with deep pockets.
 For the same reason, luxury rentals will offer one, two, and even three months of free rent.

-You might be asking yourself: Why give away months of rent for free instead of lowering the rent?
+Fun Fact.
+There is an incentive to give away months of rent for free over lowering the rent.
 Since commercial residential is an investment asset, there is a funky way of determining its value.
 The value stems from the number of units and their monthly rent.
-Lowering the rent will lower the property value, which in turn will spook investors.
+Lowering the rent will lower the property value, which in turn will displease Profit Machine.
 The fact that the property is giving away free months of rent and is less profitable is less important than the overall value of the property.
 The jig will be up once such luxury properties go in the red and lose a big chunk of their value in bankruptcy, but that’s a tomorrow us problem.

 The luxury market is the first to be hit during a recession.
 With less expendable income, even true luxury properties struggle to attract clients.